gitlab-branch-source-plugin

 For more Jenkins related information, see [documentation](https://jenkins.io/doc/).

 Jenkins has more than a 1000 plugins so a vast set of functionality has already been implemented and this can be used to leverage new plugins.
 Jenkins has an extensibility feature that allows plugin to use other plugins or core features simply by extending their classes.
-To define or create an extension in Jenkins,we use the @Extension
+To define or create an extension in Jenkins,we use the `@Extension` annotation type.
+This annotation is picked up by Jenkins, and the new extension will be added to an `ExtensionList` object, where the extension can then be found via `ExtensionFinder`.

 Here are a few ways to setup your own Jenkins server: